ClojureBridge/organizing/README.md

 ###...sponsor or donate!

 What would ClojureBridge be without our sponsors?
 Many great companies and private people have sponsored ClojureBridge workshops.
-With their help it was possible to provide food, drinks, T-Shirts, notebooks and stickers for the attendees at different workshops.
+With their help it was possible to provide food, drinks, T-shirts, notebooks and stickers for the attendees at different workshops.
-You can help by sponsoring the workshop in your area or abroad but also a donation to ClojureBridge is very welcome to help us spread the word, run our servers etc.
+You can help by sponsoring the workshop in your area or abroad but also a [donation to ClojureBridge](http://www.clojurebridge.org/donate) is very welcome to help us spread the word, run our servers etc.

 ###...help improve the curriculum!

-Our curriculum can be found in our curriculum repository.
-You are very welcome to join our curriculum mailing list and share your ideas.
+Our curriculum can be found in our [curriculum repository](https://github.com/ClojureBridge/curriculum).
+You are very welcome to [join our curriculum mailing list](https://groups.google.com/forum/#!forum/clojurebridge-curriculum) and share your ideas.

 ###...spread the word!